Victorkeemathie/PyLinearRegML/README.md

 # __Python for Linear Regression in Machine Learning__

-Welcome to the "Python for Linear Regression in Machine Learning" course repository!
-Created during my Udemy course, this Welcome to the "Python for Linear Regression in Machine Learning" project repository!
+Welcome to the "Python for Linear Regression in Machine Learning" project repository!
 This repository houses projects and resources developed while exploring Python for Linear Regression in Machine Learning through a Udemy course.
 Delve into data preprocessing, model optimization, and advanced techniques like Ridge and Lasso Regression.
 Unlock the potential of Python for creating interpretable and efficient linear models with just a few clicks!

 <p align="center">
   <img width="800" height="450" src="https://cdn.pixabay.com/photo/2021/01/14/16/52/technology-5917370_1280.png">